HPCurtis/multinational-retail-data-centralisation568/README.md

 The second is a user generated yaml file that must be called upload_db_creds.yaml that must contain the password of users choosing when creating the sales_data database.
 The upload_db_creds.yaml file only needs it to say.
 ```
-PASSWORD: 'password of users choosing'
+PASSWORD: password of users choosing
 ```

 With that all correct users will only need to run data_upload.py file to upload the data onto their postgres sales_data database.
 If that runs fine users can simple move on to using the sql scripts.
 This will require users to once and only once per initialsation of sales_data to run the schema.sql file.
 This will set the database schema correctly.